TL;DR

 - Zero out of 23 NHS specialties are currently meeting the 18-week standard nationally.

-- Mid & South Essex is now the 'Waiting List Capital' of England, holding three of the four longest waits.
+- Mid & South Essex is now the 'Waiting List Capital' of England, holding the three longest waits in the country.

 - The longest single wait in the country is 67.2 weeks for Orthopaedics.